You can help the children and families of our area

 How will you be remembered?
 Four Oaks celebrates those who have chosen to make a planned gift to our organization through membership in our Oak Leaf Society.

 Many of the children and families we serve come to us with very little.
 Whether it is a donation of clothing that your children have outgrown or an interview suit that helps a parent working toward financial stability, in-kind gifts have a big impact on those we serve.

 We are grateful to all of our donors who give items to Four Oaks in hopes that we can find a child or family that can use them.
 Please keep the following in mind when making in-kind donations to Four Oaks.

 Four Oaks will accept the following items:

-- Clothing of all sizes in good condition
+- New clothing of all sizes

 - Select furniture in good condition (dressers and other non-upholstered furniture)

 - Select appliances in good, working condition